 UCPCOG is pleased to have been awarded its 3rd EPA Brownfields Assessment Grant to address priority sites in the region.
 In preparation for the award UCPCOG is pleased to announce the selection of Mid-Atlantic Associates, Inc. as the contractor to aid with the implementation of the $300,000 federal award.
 Work will begin October 1, 2020 and conclude on or before September 30, 2023.

-Beginning in 2009, the Upper Coastal Plain Council of Governments was awarded a NC Rural Center Brownfields Assessment Grant.
-In the following years, two EPA Brownfields Assessment Grants were also awarded and successfully utilized.
-To implement these grants and revitalize brownfields, a Brownfields Coalition of member governments wishing to participate was formed.
+Background: To revitalize brownfields, a Brownfields Coalition of member governments wishing to participate was formed.
+In 2009, the Upper Coastal Plain Council of Governments was awarded a NC Rural Center Brownfields Assessment Grant.
+In following years, two EPA Brownfields Assessment Grants were also awarded and utilized.
 Each jurisdiction in the coalition helps identify potential brownfield properties and as funds are made available, properties are selected by the coalition for assessment and other redevelopment support.

 What is a Brownfield?

 A “brownfields site” is real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 There are a variety of potential Brownfields, including abandoned or underutilized: